ARM-software/abi-aa/dbgovl32/dbgovl32.rst

 =================

 We extend the *ABI for the Arm Architecture* (ABI) as noted in this section.
-The extension is optional and no tool chain is required to support in order to claim conformance to the ABI.
+The extension is optional and no toolchain is required to support in order to claim conformance to the ABI.
 However, tools that support debugging overlaid programs should do so in one of the ways specified here.